Homes England: Social Housing Regulator

-The Homes and Communities Agency acted as the government's Social Housing Regulator.
+The HCA acted as the government's Social Housing Regulator following abolition of the TSA.
 It provided regular reports on each registered social housing agency in England.
 In March 2014, it made its first ruling that a housing association had breached its "serious detriment" threshold for harm to consumers for its home repairs against Circle 33, due to "chronic and long standing difficulties in the delivery of the repairs service".

 In Scotland this function is performed by the Scottish Housing Regulator.
 In Wales, the function is carried out by the Welsh government.

+Homes England

+The Homes and Communities Agency (HCA) became Homes England in January 2018, with a remit to acquire land and support brownfield development to help boost housing supply.
+In October 2018, under chairman Sir Edward Lister and CEO Nick Walkley, it published its first five-year strategy to deliver more homes in areas of greatest need, restating the government's ambition to deliver 300,000 new homes a year on average.
+It planned to "significantly increase" housing delivery across South East England and to provide "additional professional skills capacity" for councils.

+In August 2019, Lister stepped down as chair of Homes England to focus on a newly created role as chief strategic adviser to Prime Minister Boris Johnson.
+He was succeeded as chairman by Peter Freeman in October 2020, and, after a three-year stint, was confirmed as chair for a further two years in October 2023.
+Walkley stepped down as CEO in January 2021, and was succeeded by Peter Denton in August 2021.